 The collaboration of this paper is a result of the course OR778 at Cornell University, during the Fall of 2001.
 J. S. Marron is grateful to the Cornell University School of Operations Research and Industrial Engineering for hospitality, support, and an exciting research environment.
-The research of J. S. Marron was supported by Cornell University's College of Engineering Mary Upson Fund and NSF Grant DMS-9971649, and of Sidney Resnick was supported by NSF Grant DMS-97-04982.
+The research of J. S. Marron was supported by Cornell University's College of Engineering Mary Upson Fund and NSF Grants DMS-9971649 and DMS-0308331.
+That of Sidney Resnick was supported by NSF grant DMS-0303493 and NSA grant MSPF- 02G-183 at Cornell University.